lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/Tasks.md

 - content confusions:
 	- [ ] check the difference bween pass-by-value and pass-by-reference (in c++ and java)
 	- [ ] trip said " O(log(n)) is the fastest possible runtime for search algorithms.
 Why is that?"
+	- [ ] i asked this during lecture but honestly didn't get it...why does using a forloop to iterate through the index instead of passing it through the method allow for identical possibilities to be searched?
 - optional practice;
 	- [ ] section 3 practice
 	- [ ] section 2 assignments...Twice bonus
 		- [ ] (diagnostic next week will have problems similar to section problems)
+	- [ ] knapsack problem, but return the actual combination of items, not total possible value
 	- [ ] generalized tower of hanoi method from lecture 6 (on ed) (code in sublime)

 ### Color: Purple